 Vehicle diagnostic and maintenance information: VC can provide access to real-time information on the health and performance of built-in components, and transmitting the status of built-in components to vehicle owners, vehicle manufacturers, and independent repairers.

-Regulatory Reporting: VC enables vehicle manufacturers to provide In-Service Monitoring and Reporting (ISMR) for ADS, mileage, emissions, etc. to vehicle-regulatory authorities.
+Regulatory reporting: VC enables vehicle manufacturers to provide In-Service Monitoring and Reporting (ISMR) for ADS, mileage, emissions, etc. to vehicle-regulatory authorities.

+Function Control: VC enables vehicle manufacturers to disable a built-in function across a set of vehicles, possibly in response to an authority request.

 Support for Authorities

 Investigation and information collection: VC allows legal authorities to retrieve information from vehicles, including whether an ADS feature is active or was active at a specific time.

 Remote authority vehicle control: VC enables an external party to remotely start, slow, stop, and disable a vehicle with appropriate legal authorisation.
+Also, see the Remote interaction use case above.

 Stolen vehicle tracking: VC allows legal authorities to track a stolen vehicle.
 VC can also allow the vehicle owner, and in some cases, the vehicle’s insurance companies to track a stolen vehicle.
 As a condition for insuring some vehicles, insurance companies might require that the vehicle can be tracked by a third-party service provider.